 - Ease of movement

 Choose the ones you prefer and backtest them to know what would work in the market you are trading.
 RSI may work well for stocks and not work well for commodity futures.
 In the same way, the stochastic or CCI may work well for commodity trading and perform poorly for stock trading.
-Only backtesting can sort this out for you.
+Only backtesting can sort this out for you, and you might want to have a look at our backtesting course:

 Divergence strategy examples